Medically reviewed by Drugs.com. Last updated on Mar 31, 2023.

 Your doctor will ask you not to eat or drink anything for about 6 to 12 hours before your bronchoscopy.
 If you smoke, your doctor probably will ask you to stop for about 24 hours before the procedure.
 You also will need to remove any dentures, eyeglasses, contact lenses or jewelry.

 Your vital signs (temperature, pulse, blood pressure and respiratory rate) will be measured and recorded.
 A device called a pulse oximeter may be attached to your ear, finger or toe to monitor the oxygen level in your blood.
-A sterile tube will be placed in a vein in your arm so that you can receive medication to ease discomfort.
+A sterile tube will be placed in a vein in your arm (an IV) so that you can receive medication to ease discomfort.

 You will lie down on an examining table with your head on a pillow, and you will be given medication to numb your nose or throat.
 The doctor will pass the flexible bronchoscope gently through your nose or mouth, then into your windpipe and lower airways.
 Although you will not be able to talk, you will be able to breathe, and the doctor's assistant will give you extra oxygen as necessary.
 Depending on the purpose of your bronchoscopy, the doctor may use special bronchoscope attachments to take samples of fluid or tissue from inside your lungs.